Dunedin Law Courts: Historic precinct

 One of the city's most historic public houses and hostelries, the Law Courts Hotel, is located close to the courts in Lower Stuart Street, in a large Art Deco building (also listed by the Historic Places Trust, Category II) directly opposite the Allied Press Building (the offices of the city's main newspaper, the Otago Daily Times).
 The prime location of this hotel near these two premises has greatly contributed to its history, as has its longevity (having originally been founded as the Auld Scotland Hotel in 1863).
+It also led to the former name of the restaurant within the Law Courts Hotel ("The Wig and Pen"), which was a nod to its original regular clientele of lawyers and journalists.